 I spent the day wiping down the biplane, loading people, keeping the guys alive by hunting down water.
 I got to know them and see how they operate.
 I even had time to learn some stuff about the biplane and the chopper.
 There was a lot going on.
 A lot of people showed up as there was a car show which seems to be joining most aviation events these days.
 I saw some great stuff pull into the lot like a police car of the type used in The Blues Brothers.
 There was another that was like the unit that had the rear end jerked out from under it in American Graffiti.
 There were a lot of the usual suspects like 60s Muscle cars, but there were a lot of the late model remakes too.
 There were even two monster trucks there which you don’t see at every car show.
 F.I.T. is also a flight school and four of their student pilots did formation fly-overs.

 The unfortunate thing is that I was so busy with Florida Biplanes that I really didn’t get to see much.
 I was happy for them though.
 The airplane and helicopter rides were constant and I did enjoy helping out.
-WACO radials blow a lot of oil and the plane had to be wiped down after just about every ride.
-The riders all wear cloth helmets that help to strap on the headset for communication while flying.
+The plane had to be wiped down after just about every ride.
+The riders all wear vintage style canvas helmets and a headset for communication while flying.
 Those had to be sanitized after each run.
-The helicopter required almost no maintenance aside from refueling.
-I was surprised since I’ve heard how labor intensive they can be.
 I met a lot of great people while there and hope to get a line on a decent job from some of the contacts.
 Thanks for reading.
 Come back and look for cooler stuff in the near future.

 Okay, so what is this site about?
 You will note that wing nut has a space between the words and is not a compound word (except in the case of the url).
 This is because the words have to do with enthusiasm for aviation as opposed to your run-of-the-mill wingnut.
 However, it is an obvious play on the word and I do play it up as evidenced by the portfolio photos under the slider bar.